 The World Wide Web allows the Boonshoft School of Medicine to promote its activities and educational opportunities to an international community as well as to our internal community of faculty, staff, alumni and students.
 The school's website (medicine.wright.edu) and the Wright State Physicians website (wrightstatephysicians.org) are maintained by the Office of Marketing and Communications.
-All medical school-affiliated departments, programs and organizations may have web pages on the school’s public web server.
+All medical school-affiliated departments, programs and organizations may have web pages on the university’s public web server.
 For assistance in setting up a new web page or for updating an existing one, contact Robin Suits, associate director for electronic communications, Office of Marketing and Communications, at firstname.lastname@example.org.

 As with all school communications, official school web pages must promote a positive image of both the university and school.
 Web templates have been developed as a key branding component for the school to allow interior navigation for departments and programs while maintaining an overarching theme.
 The designs also address cross-platform and cross-browser display issues and ensure that the school's websites adhere to Web Accessibility Standards as set forth in Section 508 of the Rehabilitation Act of 1973.
 Pages that are in violation of university policies and guidelines will be subject to immediate removal.
 (See: World Wide Web Policy and Copyright Policy.)

 Consistent use of the school’s trademarks and identity standards is a critical component of a website that is a recruiting tool for medical, master’s, doctoral and postdoctoral students, and residents, faculty and staff.
 For this reason, externally designed or maintained websites are discouraged.
 For more information on our identity standards, including the use of logos and colors, view the school’s Brand Guidelines.